mzazon/awesome-cloud-projects/aws/processing-multilingual-voice-content/processing-multilingual-voice-content.md

 1. **Create DynamoDB Table for Processing Metadata**:

-   DynamoDB provides a fully managed NoSQL database service that offers fast and predictable performance with seamless scalability.
+   Amazon DynamoDB provides a fully managed NoSQL database service that offers fast and predictable performance with seamless scalability.
 For our voice processing pipeline, we need a central metadata store to track job progress, status updates, and processing results across all pipeline stages.
 This table serves as the coordination hub that enables our Step Functions workflow to maintain state and provide real-time visibility into processing status.

    ```bash
    # Create table for job tracking